claueiko/Running-App/README.md

 ## Difficulties
 Connecting multiple Collections was a bit tricky, as well as using Multer (a dependency for uploading images).
 I couldn't do it without my instructor's help **Saad Iqbal**.
 Also, I really like Bootstrap but there was an update while building the app that changed all our styles.

-## To do in the future
+## Future Enhancements
 Redirect users after registering to a new Athlete or Coach add page.
 Create a profile page.
+Make it responsive.

 ## Landing Page Screenshots
 ![image](https://media.git.generalassemb.ly/user/44792/files/f8167d6c-39fd-44b7-ab21-7a179bb97873)